Giving bad news

 • We no longer make that model I'm afraid.

-However, I recommend always to use the phrase at the beginning of the sentence in written English.
+However, I always recommend using the phrase at the beginning of the sentence in emails, or in emails.

 Some examples